AuReMe/metage2metabo/README.md

   --noorphan            use this option to ignore reactions without gene or
                         protein association
   -p, --padmet          create padmet files
+  -t TARGETS, --targets TARGETS
-  --clean               clean PGDBs if already present
+                        Optionnal targets for metabolic analysis, if not used metage2metabo will use the addedvalue of the community --clean               clean PGDBs if already present
 ````